JordanMatias/T3-Blog-Generator/README.md

-# NextJS - Typescript - MDX - Blog
+# NextJS - Typescript - TailwindCSS - MDX - Blog Generator

+### You can create your own blog using this generator with T3 :)

 A Next.js starter for your next blog or personal site.
 Built with: